Skip to Main Content

 Safe under the stars: Building a camping first-aid kit

 Ah, camping.
 There’s really nothing like communing with nature, singing around the campfire, cooking over open flames, and sleeping under the stars.
-But even the best camping trip can yield scrapes and bruises, sprains and strains, or unexpected GI issues and allergies.
+But even the best camping trip can come with scrapes and bruises, sprains and strains, or unexpected GI issues and allergies.

-Every well-appointed emergency kit starts with a solid foundation.
-You can build your supplies from scratch or purchase a standard first-aid kit.
-Regardless, it should include the following basics:
+Every well-stocked first-aid kit starts with a solid foundation.
+You can build your own or purchase a pre-made kit.
+Either way, it should include:

 • Adhesive bandages of various sizes